Health and Employment Counseling: Frequently Asked Questions

 Download the HEC Consumer Guide, P-20220A and explore the frequently asked questions below to learn if HEC is right for you.

-The definition of working is paid employment, self-employment, employment at a sheltered workshop, or employment in exchange for goods or services.
-No minimum number of hours is required.
+The definition of working is paid employment, self-employment, or employment in exchange for goods or services at least once per calendar month.
 Examples include:

 • A job where you get wages from an employer.